Chris1116/Computer_Graphics/README.md

-## This is Implementations for Assignments of Computer Graphics Course CS550000 in NTHU
+## Implementations for Assignments of Computer Graphics Course CS550000 in NTHU